 Dessert and Drinks

-Some drinks seems mandatory – coffee.
-And there are various pre-made coffees that contain coffee, cream and sugar.
-Of course in addition to coffee, hot chocolate and apple cider are great staples.
+Some drinks seem mandatory – coffee.
+And there are various pre-made coffees that contain coffee, cream, and sugar.
+Of course, in addition to coffee, hot chocolate and apple cider are great staples.

 For drinks – remember to bring electrolytes.
 There’s going to be a lot of sweating on this hike!